CormacKinsella/python-data-science/README.md

 >Note this repo is a work in progress

-## Jupyter notebooks covering several topics in Python basics, data science, and bioinformatics
+## Jupyter notebooks covering Python & it's application to data science

-### To run:
+### To run code:

 1. Install VSCode and the VSCode Python plugin (which includes Jupyter notebooks)